rsmp-nordic/rsmp_sxl_traffic_lights/faq.md

 are possible to send and which aren't, but it can theoretically differ depending of technical area and implementation of TLC.

-The 8 status bits doesn't really contain any unique data - all the information are available in alarms and statuses.
-The 8 status bits are only present to ease the integration work with the existing NTS system within Trafikverket.
-We use separate requirement documents for our supervision systems to explain the integration work needed for interfacing with our existing NTS system.

 <a id="2"></a>
 Statuses with 'intersection'
 ----------------------------